wiki-docs/compuwiki/README.md

 # Compuwiki

-Wiki de computación construida en Quartz.
+Wiki of Computing build with Quartz.